kyma-project/telemetry-manager/docs/user/02-logs.md

     ...
 ```

-> [!WARNING]
-> If you use a `custom` output, you put the LogPipeline in the [unsupported mode](#unsupported-mode).

-Telemetry Manager supports different types of [Fluent Bit filter](https://docs.fluentbit.io/manual/concepts/data-pipeline/filter).
-The example uses the filters [grep](https://docs.fluentbit.io/manual/pipeline/filters/grep) and [record_modifier](https://docs.fluentbit.io/manual/pipeline/filters/record-modifier).

-- The first filter keeps all log records that have the **kubernetes.labels.app** attribute set with the value `my-deployment`; all other logs are discarded.
-The **kubernetes** attribute is available for every log record.
-For more details, see [Kubernetes filter (metadata)](#stage-3-kubernetes-filter-metadata).
-- The second filter drops all log records fulfilling the given rule.
-In the example, typical namespaces are dropped based on the **kubernetes** attribute.
-- A log record is modified by adding a new attribute.
-In the example, a constant attribute is added to every log record to record the actual cluster Node name at the record for later filtering in the backend system.
-As a value, a placeholder is used referring to a Kubernetes-specific environment variable.

 ### Step 3: Add Authentication Details From Secrets

 Integrations into external systems usually need authentication details dealing with sensitive data.
-To handle that data properly in Secrets, the LogPipeline supports the reference of Secrets.
-At the moment, mutual TLS (mTLS) and Basic Authentication are supported.
+To handle that data properly in Secrets, LogPipeline supports the reference of Secrets.

-Using the **http** output definition and the **valueFrom** attribute, you can map Secret keys as in the following examples:
+Using the **http** output definition and the **valueFrom** attribute, you can map Secret keys for mutual TLS (mTLS) or Basic Authentication:

 <!-- tabs:start -->